A look at the current real estate market

 With fall on the horizon, it’s time to take a brief look at the Boulder Valley real estate market today.
 Single family home sales are down slightly when compared to last year, around 10%.
 Attached unit sales are much the same as last year.
 The overall market appears to be relatively stable with single family homes selling in a reasonable amount of time – 139 days year-to-date.
 2013 ended the year with an average of 71 days on the market, so home sales are moving at a slower pace this year compared to last year.
 Interest rates vacillate between 4% and 4.5% for the traditional thirty year mortgage.
 Home values have moved up slightly over the course of the year, but appear to be settling at this time.
 Normalcy prevails.

-Work with a Realtor who KNOWS the market.
+Work with a Realtor who KNOWS the local real estate market.
 I am here to help!